Sign In / Sign Out

 Crook is an instructor in the Department of English.

 Cruser was born and raised in the mountains of North Carolina.
-She received an M.F.A. in Creative Writing from Arizona State University in December 2005, and is currently an instructor in the English department at ASU.
+She received an M.F.A. in creative writing from ASU in 2005.
+She is the co-founder of the Visual Text Project.